devBoi76/MarkAI/README.md

 # MarkAI
 Markov chain based AI discord bot written in Java

+He learns from messages written on the server that are not sent by a bot or have !markai in them

 The .jar is in `target/markov-1.0-SNAPSHOT-jar-with-dependencies.jar`

 run with `java -jar markov-1.0-SNAPSHOT-jar-with-dependencies.jar OAUTH TOKEN FOR DISCORD`